 Roberto is in danger of becoming Roberta

-“Roberto” my mother is calling me, “This is Captain Rodolfo.
+“Roberto” my mother is calling me.
+“This is Captain Rodolfo.
 You are going to serve him on his magnificent ship.
-You'll do whatever he says.
+You'll do whatever he says; do not disgrace our family by being disobedient.
 This is why I taught you to be more like your sisters.
 You and Luis are twins, but he seems to have both his and your portion of strength and size.”
 It is true, Luis is taller and already rugged, the size of a man.
 I am small but feisty.

 Rodolfo talks to me as we go to his ship, "Roberto, you are young and delicate for a boy.
 You will need to be careful around the men.
-You will need to get use to how we speak and that we are rough and crude.
-I want you to be my cabin boy and I do not want you becoming like the other men."
+You will need to get used to how we speak and that we are rough and crude.
+I want you to be my cabin boy and I do not want you becoming like them."

-Rodolfo's ship is an older and battered ship, with a crew of cut-throats.
-Half of the crew were drunk, when they were brought into Captain Rodolfo’s service.
+Rodolfo's ship is an old and battered ship, with a crew of cut-throats.
+Half of the crew were drunk when they were brought into Captain Rodolfo’s service.
 But soon they had taken part as pirates in boarding several ships, robbing modest treasures, and the sinking of both British and Spanish ships.
 They have become wanted pirates, too.

 I am on-board when we trick another ship, The Maverick, to thinking we’re dead the water with troubles and slowly sinking.

-Their captain makes the mistake of coming on board to personally inspect our problems down below, before taking over our ship.
+Their captain makes the mistake of coming on board to personally inspect our problems down below.
+That is before taking over our ship.
 What awaited him below were swords and leg-irons.
-His crew gave up with few shots and only three of their men dead.
+His crew gave up with few shots and three of their men dead.

 The British had sent the Maverick to attack Spanish ships bringing back gold from the new world.
 Their captain had hoped to take our ship to help carry out his orders.
 The Maverick had all the tell-tale signs of being a merchant ship to deceive ships and ports where it might land.
 It had a cargo of clothing, cloth, spices, rum and trinkets that they could sell or trade.
 They would even make port and trade their goods to gain valuable information.

 It was humbling for me on a pirate’s ship doing the sewing clothes; taking blouses and making them shirts befitting pirates.
 Men who did not know the difference between satin and wool.
-Nor that torn pants showing their manhood were no longer decent.
+Nor that torn pants showing their manhood were not decent.

 By now my shirts button differently from the others, and the men think I smell like a woman.
 The biggest difference is that I do not stink like them.
 I wash my whole body two times a week as the captain has requested.
 He has even had me make pants for myself from brightly colored skirts, from the Maverick's cargo.
 I have in truth become fond of wearing them.
 I find myself sometimes uncomfortable around Rodolfo and the men.

 I have developed one problem and that is taking a fancy to jewelry and women’s fashions.
-The truth is I am now welcomed into more women’s boudoirs than any of the crew when we make port.
-From barmaids to the lonely wives of sailors, soldiers and merchants, often left alone and neglected on these Caribbean islands.
+The truth is I am now welcomed into more women’s boudoirs than any of the crew when we make port, even Captain Rodolfo.
+From barmaids to the lonely wives of sailors, soldiers and merchants often left alone and neglected on these Caribbean islands.
 I get to fashion and personally fit them in their finer clothing.

 I enjoy learning to please them, which on occasions has them being affectionate with me.
 They tend to treat me more like another woman than a cabin boy.
 My hair has grown longer and they have taught me to keep it clean and well combed.

-It is funny to me that Rodolfo had started as a fisherman and had taught his sailors to fish, even on the Maverick.
-It kept our ship with fresh food while at sea, but it also added to the stench of our pirate ship.
+It is funny to me that Rodolfo had started as a fishing captain and had taught his sailors to fish, even on the Maverick.
+It has kept our ships with fresh food while at sea, but it also added to the stench of our new pirate ship.

 Due to my small stature, some women have taken to having me wear some of their clothing as I sew and fit new dresses for them.
 It has helped with Rodolfo being seen in a better light in some ports.
+Some prestigious women have hidden me as another woman among them.
 We now have three ports where we are openly welcome.
-The cost to Rodolfo is giving me up days at a time to help an unattended woman like the Alcalde’s wife, the wife or woman of a ship's captain and other women of society.
+The cost to Rodolfo is giving me up days at a time to help unattended women like the Alcalde’s wife, the wife or woman of a ship's captain and other women of society.